Ultimate 10 Day Riviera Maya Itinerary

 Isla Mujeres is around 1 hour from Cancun Airport, including the 20-minute ferry ride and taxi/car to the airport.

-7 Day Riviera Maya Itinerary
+7 Day Itinerary for Riviera Maya

 Here’s what you should do for those looking for different itinerary ideas for the Riviera Maya but plan on seven days instead of 10!